-All the water samples were analyzed and found that

-the quality of the water is good only some of the parameters like turbidity, calcium, fluoride and total hardness are slightly greater than the permissible value.
-Therefore there is ample scope to utilize mine water for irrigation and other domestic purposes to fulfill the local needs after some treatment.
+All the water samples were analyzed and found that the quality of the water is good only some of the parameters like turbidity, calcium, fluoride and total hardness are slightly greater than the permissible value.
+So it is not harmful to the human body.
+Therefore there is ample scope to utilize mine water for drinking and domestic purposes to fulfill the local needs after some treatment.
+So for control water pollution that appropriate steps must be taken by the industry, State Pollution Control Board and the Government to prevent pollution of water.
+Implementation of preventive measures proposed can be helpful to a great extent.